All the money in the world couldn’t buy Steve Jobs more life time.

-What I discovered is everything in our environment from cleaning products, body care products, make-up to wifi, electromagnetic fields, treated water, mould, chemicals and stress reduce the bodies ability to regenerate cells.
+What I discovered is everything in our environment from cleaning products, personal care products, make-up to Wi-Fi, electromagnetic fields, treated water, mould, chemicals and stress reduce the bodies ability to regenerate cells.
 The combination of toxins and stress can be deadly.
-Stress from debt overload, toxic relationships, business or work stress all contribute to overload on the body and overwhelm in life.
-Living in a toxic environment added to not having enough time to recharge and relax contribute to a body that breaks down very slowly and eventually leads to chronic disease and in many instances cancer.
+Stress from debt overload, toxic relationships, business or work stress all contribute to overload on the immune system and overwhelm in life.
+Living in a toxic environment, not sleeping well, not having enough time to recharge and relax contribute to a body that breaks down very slowly and eventually leads to chronic inflammation and in many instances cancer and dis-ease.

 With this information I started to see a bigger picture.
 I could see there were options to change and to make change.
 I no longer felt I had little or no control over my health or my life.
 You can take control of your life and make decisions based on facts not false or misguided information.
 We need doctors to heal the very sick and wounded as I believe modern medicine is well ahead on that front.
 We need the proactive health professionals to steer us in the right direction.
 What I also see is the need for people to take responsibility for their health and wellness.
 For without our health we surely will not have wealth.

-I congratulate The Wellness Guys, The Good Doctors, Chris Woollams, Dr Dingle, Nicole Biljsma , a Naturopath, Building Biologist and founder of the Australian College of Environmental Studies and all the proactive holistic healers that are changing the way we look at health care.
+I congratulate Chris Woollams, Dr Dingle, Nicole Biljsma , a Naturopath and Building Biologist and founder of the Australian College of Environmental Studies and all the proactive holistic healers that are changing the way we look at health care.
 These are the people that have inspired me.
 It is now time to contribute what I know and what I have learned from my experiences in life and in business and make a difference in the world.

 My mission is to create blue zones where people live longer without illness and disease.